apollographql/router/NEXT_CHANGELOG.md

 We have *removed* the dedicated health check endpoint and now recommend users to configure their health checks (in, e.g, Kubernetes, Docker) to use a simple GraphQL query instead.

-Use the following query with a `content-type: application/json` heaader as a health check instead of `/.well-known/apollo/server-health`:
+Use the following query with a `content-type: application/json` header as a health check instead of `/.well-known/apollo/server-health`:

 ```
 /?query={__typename}